ryanfaircloth/sequence-RTG/README.md

 ### Motivation

-Log messages are notoriusly difficult to parse because they all have different formats.
+Log messages are notoriously difficult to parse because they all have different formats.
 Industries (see Splunk, ArcSight, Tibco LogLogic, Sumo Logic, Logentries, Loggly, LogRhythm, etc etc etc) have been built to solve the problems of parsing, understanding and analyzing log messages.

 Let's say you have a bunch of log files you like to parse.
 The first problem you will typically run into is you have no way of telling how many DIFFERENT types of messages there are, so you have no idea how much work there will be to develop rules to parse all the messages.
 Not only that, you have hundreds of thousands, if not  millions of messages, in front of you, and you have no idea what messages are worth parsing, and what's not.